j0serobles/clicky_game/README.md

  - Update the element in the ```[icons```] array, setting the ```isClicked``` attribute to true.
  - Shuffle the elements in the ```[icons]``` array.
- - Update the status message and score board components.
+ - Update the state of the currentScore, topScore, statusMessage and scoreBoard components.

+ The process repeats for each click by the user.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTU1MDYyNDYsMjA0NjQxNTQwMiwtMT
+eyJoaXN0b3J5IjpbLTE1NDU1Mzk5OTQsMjA0NjQxNTQwMiwtMT
 U1NzQxNjQ5M119
 -->